d20daggeranddie-cmd/Dagger-Die/README.md

 During a game, open the gear icon to access in-game settings (locked after first damage is dealt):

 - **Use custom HP** — Override the default HP per player (20–999) instead of using automatic values by player count

+## Item Inventory Behavior

+- Inventory has 3 slots and fills left to right.
+- When an item is used, remaining items shift left to fill empty space.
+- New items are added to the next open slot at the end (behind current items), not inserted in front.

 ## Resources